joedf/CAS741_w23/src/README.md

 # ImgBeamer - Source Code

-The folders and files for this project are available [here](https://github.com/joedf/ImgBeamer).
+This was already a pre-existing project, for which the source code files are available [here](https://github.com/joedf/ImgBeamer).
+The plan is to improve and apply the CAS741 methods to this project.